SmarterApp/AP_IMRT_ItemSearchService/documentation/gap_report_api.md

   * `code`:  The HTTP Status code

 ### Example Usage
-Shown below is an example `curl` call for fetching a Gap Report:
+Shown below is an example `curl` call for fetching a Gap Report.

+**NOTE:** The SSO token has been redacted from the example.
+To run this request, the `[redacted]` should be replaced with a valid token obtained from the SSO server.

 ```bash
 curl -O -J -X POST \